Simon Jones (musician): Other musical projects

 After the breakup of The Verve in 1999, Jones later played bass and wrote songs for the short lived band The Shining, who former Verve bandmate Simon Tong also played with.
 They would release just one album in 2002 called True Skies.

 In 2003, Jones was the recording bassist for Howie Day on Day's second album, Stop All The World Now, on Epic Records.

-Since 2004, Jones has been an official member of the backing band for Cathy Davey.
+In 2004 Jones was an official member of the backing band for Cathy Davey.

 In November 2005, he performed with the Gorillaz live band playing guitar at the Manchester Opera House, as part of the Manchester International Festival, again alongside fellow Verve member Simon Tong.

+In 2009 Jones founded a new band called The Black Ships with McCabe, drummer Mig Schillace, and electric violinist Davide Rossi.
+The Black Ships released their first EP, "Kurofune", in May 2011, and performed their debut gig at Kings College Student Union on 2 June 2011 before changing their name to Black Submarine in mid-2012.

-In 2015, Simon featured on the out of the hive Ep by Scottish band, boletes.
+In 2015, Jones featured on the "Out of the Hive" EP by Scottish band, Boletes.

 Personal life

 Jones attended Rudston Road primary school in Childwall, Liverpool and moved to Wigan when he was 13 years old.
 He is married to Myra and has two sons, Jude and Jonah.

+Since 2010 Jones has owned and managed Faktory Studios, situated in Great Barrow, Cheshire.
+In 2020 he recorded and engineered "Golden Repair", the fourth album by Liverpool-based band Sunstack Jones, whose previous self-titled album had been mastered by Nick McCabe.